Rules and regulations—The Storytellers 2024

 - 30% Clarity (explaining the research)

-- Each of the Finalists will be notified by telephone or email no later than March 22, 2016 that his/her Submission has won and of the procedure to follow to claim the applicable prize.
-If an individual declines the prize, it may be awarded to another Phase 1 Submission in accordance with these Contest rules and regulations.
+- Each of the finalists will be notified by email in March 2024 that their submission has been successful and how to claim the applicable prize.
+If an individual declines the prize, the prize may be awarded to another Phase 1 submission in accordance with these Challenge rules and regulations.

-- Each of the Final Winners will be notified at the Storytellers Showcase, that his/her Submission has won and of the procedure to follow to claim the applicable prize.
-If an individual declines the prize, it may be awarded to another Phase 2 Submission in accordance with these Contest rules and regulations.
+- Each of the final winners will be notified, during the Storytellers Announcement (location to be determined) that their submission has been successful and how to claim the applicable prize.
+If an individual declines the prize, it may be awarded to another Phase 2 submission in accordance with these Challenge rules and regulations.

-- Before collecting a prize and within five (5) calendar days of being notified that his/her Submission has been selected, any Finalist or Final Winner will be required to provide consent and release confirming, among other things, compliance with these Contest rules and regulations; acceptance of the prizes awarded, and consent that their personal information, such as name, likeness, institution of enrolment and/or prize information, may be used, without further compensation, in any publication or promotional material, by the Sponsor, for the sole purposes of promoting the Contest, its Finalists and Final Winners and/or the benefits of research in the social sciences and humanities.
+- Before collecting a prize and within five (5) calendar days of being notified that their submission has been selected, any finalist or final winner will be required to provide consent and release confirming, among other things, compliance with these Challenge rules and regulations; acceptance of the prizes awarded; and consent that their personal information, such as name, likeness, institution of enrolment and/or prize information, may be used, without further compensation, in any publication or promotional material, by SSHRC, for the sole purposes of promoting the Challenge, its finalists and final winners, and/or the benefits of research in the social sciences and humanities.

-- Names of Finalists and Final Winners will be made public no later than April 4, 2016 for Phase 1, and in June, 2016 for Phase 2 via social media channels (i.e.: Twitter and Facebook) and other means, including Sponsor’s website.
+- Names of finalists will be made public in March or April 2024 for Phase 1.
+Names of final winners will be announced in May 2024 for Phase 2 via social media channels and other means, including SSHRC’s website.

-- The Sponsor reserves the right to cancel, terminate, modify or suspend the Contest for any reason.
-Any notification of such action may be posted online on SSHRC’s website and/or via social media channels, and contestants are encouraged to periodically check for such notifications.
+- SSHRC reserves the right to cancel, terminate, modify or suspend the Challenge for any reason.
+Any notification of such action may be posted online on SSHRC’s website and/or via social media channels, and applicants are encouraged to periodically check for such notifications.

-- The Sponsor reserves the right to change Contest rules and regulations without reason, including, if necessary, to comply with any applicable law.
-Any notification of such action may be posted online on SSHRC’s website and/or via social media channels, and contestants are encouraged to periodically check for such notifications.
+- SSHRC reserves the right to change Challenge rules and regulations without reason, including, if necessary, to comply with any applicable law.
+Any notification of such action may be posted online on SSHRC’s website and/or via social media channels, and applicants are encouraged to periodically check for such notifications.

-- By entering this Contest, Contestants agree to abide by these Contest rules and regulations, and acknowledge that the Sponsor shall not be responsible for any damages, costs, demands, claims or losses of any kind incurred by any Contestant as a result of participation in this Contest.
+- By entering this Challenge, applicants agree to abide by these Challenge rules and regulations, and acknowledge that SSHRC shall not be responsible for any damages, costs, demands, claims or losses of any kind incurred by any applicant as a result of participating in this Challenge.

-- This Contest shall be governed by and construed in accordance with the laws of Ontario and any applicable federal laws.
-These rules and regulations govern all aspects of the Contest and are binding on all Contestants.
+- This Challenge shall be governed by and construed in accordance with the laws of Ontario and any applicable federal laws.
+These rules and regulations govern all aspects of the Challenge and are binding on all applicants.

-- This is a skills-based contest and is void where prohibited by law.
+- This is a skills-based Challenge and is void where prohibited by law.

-- The Sponsor is not responsible for entries that are delayed, lost, misdirected, incomplete, damaged or destroyed.
+- SSHRC is not responsible for entries that are delayed, lost, misdirected, incomplete, damaged or destroyed.
 Any entry that is tampered with, unreadable, unintelligible or mutilated will be ineligible.
-The Sponsor is not responsible for telephone, computer or network malfunction or error (whether technical or human in nature), communication disruption or other forces beyond the reasonable control of the Sponsor.
+SSHRC is not responsible for telephone, computer or network malfunction or error (whether technical or human in nature), communication disruption or other forces beyond its reasonable control.

-- Any personal information collected in order to administer the Contest is under the control of SSHRC and will be managed in accordance with the Privacy Act.
-Information collected for the purposes of administering the Contest may be subject to disclosure in accordance with the Access to Information Act.
-Personal information of Finalists and Final Winners, such as name, likeness, institution of enrolment and/or prize information may be used, without compensation, in any publication or promotional material by the Sponsor for the sole purposes of promoting the Contest, its Finalists and/or Final Winners and/or the benefits of research in the social sciences and humanities.
+- Any personal information collected in order to administer the Challenge is under the control of SSHRC and will be managed in accordance with the Privacy Act.
+Information collected for the purposes of administering the Challenge may be subject to disclosure in accordance with the Access to Information Act.
+Personal information of finalists and final winners, such as name, likeness, institution of enrolment and/or prize information may be used, without compensation, in any publication or promotional material by SSHRC for the sole purposes of promoting the Challenge, its finalists and/or final winners, and/or the benefits of research in the social sciences and humanities.

-- Questions regarding the collection, disclosure and use of your personal information may be directed to Storytellers@sshrc-crsh.gc.ca.
+- Questions regarding the collection, disclosure and use of the applicants’ personal information may be directed to Storytellers@sshrc-crsh.gc.ca.